LaPrelle10/cloud-hash/README.md

 any limits you'll have a better success rate to mining hashrate.
 Filled pools should be minied from at a low TH PH rate of hash for smaller blocksize reducing diffcultly limiting cpu burnouts on your processor rather than your gpu mining.

+Cryptocurrency Coins will be the (BTC : Bitcoin) (ETH : Ethereum) (LTC : Litcoin) (DASH : DASH) Wallets for these coins can be found on other apps or websites these can also be made here on the cryptocurrency  digial coins for "cloud hash"